AdaCore/training_material/courses/static_analysis_suite/120_checks.rst

         * -

-          - Assumed all code should be reachable
+          - All code should be reachable

         * - ``test always false``